 Brian Burt won the Gold Award for his short story “The Last Indian War,” in the Writers of the Future Contest, and has been published in small press anthologies, genre magazines, and online publications.
 He is currently writing the environmentally themed Aquarius Rising trilogy, which is published by Double Dragon Publishing.
 His debut novel, the first part of the trilogy, In the Tears of God, won the 2014 EPIC e-book award for science fiction.
 The second novel, Blood Tide, has also been released, and Brian is currently working on the third book, The Price of Eden.
 This sci-fi/fantasy trilogy of novels stems from Brian’s passion for environmental themes, exploring a potential future in the wake of accelerating climate change when a disastrous attempt to reverse global warming goes horribly wrong.
 The series focuses on human-dolphin hybrids called Aquarians, who have built thriving reef communities among the drowned human cities along the coasts but are caught in an escalating struggle with human scientists determined to restore the continental wastelands at any cost.
 Brian brings to our moderating team a background in science fiction, fantasy, weird and dark fiction, and horror.
 He hopes to continue writing speculative-themed eco-novels.
 He also enjoys reading, cycling, hiking, horseplay, red wine, and local craft brews.
 Read more here.

-Michael Rothenberg (honorary admin of the group): I met Michael in 1999 when he sent me his novel Punk Rockwell (now out of print, but one of my favorite eco-fictions ever).
+Michael Rothenberg (honorary cofounder of the group): I met Michael in 1999 when he sent me his novel Punk Rockwell (now out of print, but one of my favorite eco-fictions ever).
 We had an immediate literary connection and co-founded Jack Magazine together, which is now archived at Stanford University; we republished works by Gregory Corso, Ira Cohen, Angus Maclise (original drummer for the Velvet Underground), Michael McClure, and many others.
 Michael is an American poet, songwriter, editor, and active environmentalist in the San Francisco Bay Area.
 Born in Miami Beach, Florida, Rothenberg received his Bachelor of Arts in English at the University of North Carolina at Chapel Hill.
 Afterward, he moved to California in 1976, where he began “Shelldance Nursery”, an orchid and bromeliad nursery.
 In 1993 he received his MA in Poetics at New College of California.
 In 1989, Rothenberg and artist Nancy Davis began Big Bridge Press, a fine print literary press, publishing works by Jim Harrison, Joanne Kyger, Allen Ginsberg, Philip Whalen and others.
 Rothenberg is editor of Big Bridge, a webzine of poetry.
 Rothenberg is also co-editor and co-founder of Jack Magazine, He is the editor of Overtime, Selected Poems by Philip Whalen; As Ever, Selected Poems by Joanne Kyger; David’s Copy, Selected Poems by David Meltzer; Way More West, Selected Poems by Ed Dorn (Penguin, 2007); and Collected Poems of Philip Whalen (Wesleyan University Press, 2007).
 Rothenberg’s poems have appeared in several journals.
 In 1990 Rothenberg began writing songs.
 His songs have appeared in films by Hollywood Pictures, Shadowhunter and Black Day, Blue Night. (sources: Big Bridge and Wiki).

 In order to prevent this group from descending into the unreadable types of posts in many comments sections on the ol’ internet, the following problem areas may mean that posts will be removed.
 Note that we have never removed anyone from the group (except spammers and one user who kept breaking the posting rules) and try to tolerate a lot!